cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 ##### Residual volume (RV)

 The residual volume is the volume of gas remaining in the lungs after maximal exhalation.
-As mentioned above, the %BioGears %Respiratory Model approximates the residual volume based on the patient weight (RV = 16.0 mL/kg) (@cite Corning2007pulmonary ,
+As mentioned above, the %Respiratory Model approximates the residual volume based on the patient weight (RV = 16.0 mL/kg) (@cite Corning2007pulmonary ,
 @cite Rennie2013pulmonary ).
 For the standard patient in the model with 77 kg weight, the residual volume
 RV=1.23 L. Typical values of RV vary in the literature.
 For example, for 70 kg
 patients: RV=1.5 L @cite Levitzky2013pulmonary , 1.2 L @cite silverthorn2013human,
 and 1.682 L @cite stocks1995reference .
-The %BioGears
+The
 engine employs weight-based relation and the values used in the engine are close to those found in the literature @cite silverthorn2013human .